codio-content/Coding_with_Java-Functions/.guides/content/A-function-in-detail-3939.md

 The list of parameters, it is the type, order, and number of parameters of a method.
 These are optional, method may contain zero parameters.

 ## Method body or function block
 Rather like an `if` statement or a `for` loop, the function gets its own code block.
-It starts with a `{` and is followed ny as many lines of code as you want.
+It starts with a `{` and is followed by as many lines of code as you want.
 At the end of the code block is a closing `}`.

 ## Arguments
 After the function name come any *arguments* that the function receives.
 Some functions do not take any arguemnts.